-He subsequently tries to find the local legend of the d’Ampton “worm”, a mythical snake slain in Stonerich Cavern by John d’Ampton, the ancestor of current Lord of the Manor, James d’Ampton (Hugh Grant).
+He subsequently tries to find the local legend of the D’Ampton “worm”, a mythical snake slain in Stonerich Cavern by John D’Ampton, the ancestor of the current Lord of the Manor, James D’Ampton (Hugh Grant).

 When the watch of the Trent sisters’ father, who disappeared a year ago near Temple House, the stately home of Lady Sylvia Marsh (Amanda Donohoe), is found miles away in Stonerich Cavern, James thinks the legendary creature may have survived and still be alive deep beneath the cavern.